Yusuke196/brat_httpd/README.md

-This is a repository to run brat on a docker image based on httpd:2.4.
+This is a repository to run brat using a docker image based on httpd:2.4.

 ## Setup